encode/django-rest-framework/docs/api-guide/authentication.md

 ## TokenAuthentication

+---

+**Note:** The token authentication provided by Django REST framework is a fairly simple implementation.

+For an implementation which allows more than one token per user, has some tighter security implementation details, and supports token expiry, please see the [Django REST Knox][django-rest-knox] third party package.

+---

 This authentication scheme uses a simple token-based HTTP Authentication scheme.
 Token authentication is appropriate for client-server setups, such as native desktop and mobile clients.

 To use the `TokenAuthentication` scheme you'll need to [configure the authentication classes](#setting-the-authentication-scheme) to include `TokenAuthentication`, and additionally include `rest_framework.authtoken` in your `INSTALLED_APPS` setting: